All Episodes

 This is Carter.

-If you want to have any similarity, this is Carter, and the way he would approach things and did approach things, Obama is simply the second term of Jimmy Carter.
+If you want to have any similarity, this is Carter and the way he would approach things and did approach things.

-Even people on our side.
+These people can't figure it out, even people on our side.

 The era of Reagan is over.

-We need to modernize it.
+We need to modernize that.

 I mean, we had all kinds of prominent conservatives in and out of our media say that.

-And yet the left invokes Reagan any time they want to give credibility to one of their own in virtually anything.
+And yet the left invokes Reagan anytime they want to give credibility to one of their own in virtually anything.

 Well, let's go back to March 23rd, 1983, the White House.